 Option #2 – Amend to the Supplemental Register

 If your trademark is clearly descriptive of your products/services such that presenting evidence and arguments will likely be unsuccessful, you can instead overcome the merely descriptive trademark refusal by amending your application to seek registration of your mark on the Supplemental Register.
-However, you may only amend to the Supplemental Register if your mark is in use in commerce in connection with the products/services recited in your application.
-So, if you filed your trademark application on an intent-to-use basis, you will need to file an Amendment to Allege Use prior to amending your application to the Supplemental Register.
+However, if you filed your trademark application under Section 1(b) (intent to use), you will need to file an Amendment to Allege Use prior to amending your application to the Supplemental Register.
 Once the examining attorney accepts the Amendment to Allege Use, it will approve your mark for registration on the Supplemental Register.

 Option #3 – Section 2(f) Claim Based on Five Years of Use